Treyah/Treyah/README.md

 - 👋 Hi, I’m Juan Holguin aka @Treyah
 - 👀 I’m interested in computer science.
-- 🌱 I’m currently learning JSS
+- 🌱 I’m currently focusing on topics like: Object Oriented Programming, Database Management, and Computer Organization.
 - 📫 You can reach me on discord through Treyha#0924 or through my email holguinfj@gmail.com :)